SilentWood: Private Inference Over Gradient-Boosting Decision Forests: Open Science

-\autoref{tab:trees} also shows the inference times across various number of trees (100 $\sim$ 400).
-For all four candidate systems, the average computation time roughly linearly increased with the number of trees (since their number of rotations for handling SumPath linearly increased).

-In \autoref{tab:depths}, we measured the change in inference time across various maximum tree depths (7, 11, 15, 20).
-For all four candidate systems, the average computation time increased from depth 7 to 11, but it did not significantly change from 11 to 20.
-The reason was because the maximum depth of 11 was generally sufficient for trees to fully classify samples.
+\autoref{tab:trees-depths} shows the average inference time across various numbers of trees (100 $\sim$ 300).
+For all four versions, the average computation time roughly increased linearly with the number of trees, as their number of rotations to handle SumPath also increased linearly.
+In \autoref{tab:trees-depths}, we also measured the change in inference time across various maximum tree depths (7, 11, 15).
+For all four versions, the average inference time increased with depth (not due to BCC, but due to SumPath computation).
+The increase between 11 and 15 is relatively bigger than that between 7 and 11.

-In the second-half columns of \autoref{tab:trees} and \autoref{tab:depths}, we measured the trained XGBoost's accuracy across various numbers of trees and maximum tree depths, where their average accuracy (0.9) stayed the same for all intensities.
+\para{Model Accuracy:} \autoref{tab:trees-depths} also illustrates the accuracy of each trained XGBoost model (measured using the testing datasets) across various numbers of trees and maximum tree depths.
+Note that these measured model accuracies are affected only by the training parameters, not by the optimization techniques of \sysname.
+The average model accuracy of all benchmarks was 0.9 for all numbers of trees (100$\sim$300) and all maximum tree depths (7$\sim$15).
+This implies that 100 trees with a maximum depth of 7 are generally a sufficient setup to achieve the best accuracy for private XGBoost inference.